The Gravityz, Penang – World’s Highest Obstacle Course Challenge

 On the Great Bridge

-How crazy is it that, had we been walking on the ground, we could easily have weaved our way through much narrower spaces than that, but when we were up there, it felt like we were walking on a tightrope?
+How crazy is it that, on the ground, we could’ve easily woven our way through much narrower spaces, but up there, it felt like walking a tightrope?

 Obstacle #4: X-Point

-Not sure why it’s called the X-Point, but the fourth obstacle is not really an obstacle unless you have bad knees that make sitting down difficult.
+Not sure why it’s called X-Point, but this one is less of an obstacle, unless you struggle with sitting down.

-Because that’s exactly what you have to do: sit down.
-But with your legs dangling down the platform.
+Because that’s exactly what you have to do: sit, but with your legs dangling off the platform.

 You stop here for a few minutes to take a breather before the next stunt.

-It’s also a good time to take photos of your feet to impress your friends.
+It’s also a great time to take photos of your feet to impress your friends.

 Wheeee!